Form 1099-LTC: What It Is and How to Use It

 What are LTC benefits and accelerated death benefits?

-Long-term care insurance benefits cover medical and personal care expenses for those who become chronically ill.
+Long-term care insurance benefits cover medical and personal care for those who become chronically ill.
 Similarly, insurers may pay accelerated death benefits if you’ve been certified as terminally ill or chronically ill by a licensed healthcare practitioner.

 The 1099-LTC form helps the IRS track payments related to long-term care expenses or terminal illnesses.
 The good news?
 You may not need to worry about taxes on your total amount of benefits (we’ll get into that a little later).